guifarias31/airport-sbpa-porto-alegre/README.md

 This airport is free to use.
 If you use this airport in a stream or other creative media, all I ask is to receive credit for the airport.

-Current version: v0.9.6.
-Image previews here: https://imgur.com/a/8TKyLlD
+Current version: v0.9.7.
+Image previews of v0.9.6 here: https://imgur.com/a/8TKyLlD

 ## INSTALLATION INSTRUCTIONS ##